-This non-exhaustive literature review is intended to provide an overview of the energy needs and contribution recommended in athletes.
-Protein intake being a support to a proper functioning of the metabolism, it is reported below the different points of view and recommendations from authors and specialists in this field.
+This non-exhaustive literature review is intended to provide an overview of the needs contribution energy and recommended in athletes.
+Protein intake being a support to a proper functioning of the metabolism, it is reported below the points of view different and recommendations authors from and specialists in this field.